mikegagnon/dlists/README.md

 ## <a name="lec1">Lecture 1.
 DNode</a>

-Doubly linked lists are like linked lists (aka singly linked lists), except every node has a `prev` reference and `next` reference.
+Doubly linked lists are like linked lists (aka singly linked lists), except every node has a `prev` reference and a `next` reference.

 <img src="dnodes.png">